Medically reviewed by Drugs.com. Last updated on Oct 26, 2020.

 • Renal impairment: Use with caution in patients with renal impairment; may be at greater risk for toxicity.

-• Appropriate use: Avoid intravascular, epidural, intrathecal, intra-articular, and regional nerve block injections.
-Not indicated used for preincisional or preprocedural locoregional anesthetic techniques that require deep and complete sensory block.
+• Appropriate use: Avoid intravascular, epidural, intrathecal, intra-articular, and regional nerve block (except interscalene brachial plexus nerve block) injections.
+Not indicated for preincisional or preprocedural locoregional anesthetic techniques that require deep and complete sensory block.
+Do not administer other local anesthetics or other formulations of bupivacaine within 96 hours following bupivacaine (liposomal) administration.
 Aspiration should must be performed frequently prior to and during administration; the needle must be repositioned until no return of blood can be elicited by aspiration; however, absence of blood in the syringe does not guarantee that intravascular injection has been avoided.

 • Trained personnel: Clinicians using local anesthetic agents should be well trained in diagnosis and management of emergencies that may arise from the use of these agents.
 Resuscitative equipment, oxygen, and other resuscitative drugs should be available for immediate use.